I love people quietly. It’s safer that way. But they do deserve better.

 Not everyone understands that kind of love.

-But to the ones who do;
+But the ones who do don’t ask for proof.

 I’ve always been good at loving people in motion.